pegnet/docs/faq.md

    </details>
    <details>
       <summary id="what-are-the-tokenomics" aria-hidden="true">What are the PegNet’s tokenomics?</summary>
-      <p>Outside of exchange listings, the two onramps into the PegNet are mining PEG and burning FCT (the token of the Factom Protocol) for pFCT.
+      <p>Outside of exchange listings, the two onramps into the PegNet are mining PEG and <a href="how-to-burn-fct-to-pfct">burning FCT (the token of the Factom Protocol) for pFCT</a>.
 PEG (Peg Network Token) is the PegNet token that summarizes the value of the set of pegged tokens in the market.
 The market value of all the pegged assets divided by the number of existing PEG is used to set the value of PEG until exchanges set its value.
-PEG can be burned into any pegged asset.
-For example, if the value of one PEG is $2.00 you could burn it into two pUSD (the pegged token for US Dollars).
-Burning that PEG would reduce the supply of PEG and increase the total value of pegged assets thus increasing the value of remaining PEG.
-If you burn 100 FCT it creates 100 pFCT.
+PEG can be converted into any pegged asset.
+For example, if the value of one PEG is $2.00 you could convert it into two pUSD (the pegged token for US Dollars).
+Converting that PEG would reduce the supply of PEG and increase the total value of pegged assets thus increasing the value of remaining PEG.
+If you burn 100 FCT it creates 100 pFCT (<a href="how-to-burn-fct-to-pfct">how to burn</a>).
 You may then convert the 100 pFCT to pUSD or pBTC or any other asset at the oracle defined market price.
-When you convert to a new token, the old token is burned (destroyed).
-Any pegged token may also be burned into PEG.</p>
+When you convert to a new token, the old token is destroyed.
+Any pegged token may also be converted into PEG.</p>
    </details>
    <details>
       <summary id="why-is-this-better-than-custodian-or-smart-contracts" aria-hidden="true">Why is PegNet superior to custodian or ethereum smart contract based stable coins?</summary>